Lisa Marie Presley Shares Rare Photo Of Her Three Daughters To Celebrate Her 53rd Birthday

 The photo, which appeared to have been taken outdoors, showed the foursome as they posed together.
 Riley stood in between her little sisters, her hands protectively placed atop their shoulders.
 Their mother, Lisa Marie, leaned down at the bottom of the pic.

-Lisa, who turned 53 on her birthday, wore a tweed jacket for the photo.
+Lisa, who turned 53 on February 1, wore a tweed jacket for the photo.
 Her dark hair was parted to the side and worn long and loose.
 She did not smile and wore brick red lipstick which stood out against her pale skin.

 In the background of the photograph, a tall, silver space heater was visible.
 A tree that was decorated with strings of lights provided a festive backdrop.